Do You Fit in One of these Categories?

 Your statement lists

-the transactions posted to or cleared
+the transactions posted to

 to your account as of the closing date.
 The closing date is usually found in the upper right-hand corner of the first page of your statement.